IRTF-HRPC/drafts/draft-feminism.md

 ## 3. Access

-Internet access is recognized as a human right [UNITED NATIONS], but its effective guarantee depends on different and unequal social, cultural, economic and political conditions.
-In 2018, barely half of the world's population has access to the internet and in 88% of countries, men have more access than women [ITU Statistics].
-Geographical location, age, educational and income level, as well as gender, significantly determine how people access to the Internet [webFoundation].
+Internet access is recognized as a human right {{UNGA}}, but its effective guarantee depends on different and unequal social, cultural, economic and political conditions.
+In 2018, barely half of the world's population has access to the internet and in 88% of countries, men have more access than women {{ITU}}.
+Geographical location, age, educational and income level, as well as gender, significantly determine how people access to the Internet {{WebFoundation}}.

-The Feminist Principles of the Internet [Feminist Principles of the Internet] enphasizes that access must be to a universal, acceptable, affordable, unconditional, open, meaningful and equal Internet, which guarantees rights rather than restricts them.
+The Feminist Principles of the Internet {{FPI}} enphasizes that access must be to a universal, acceptable, affordable, unconditional, open, meaningful and equal Internet, which guarantees rights rather than restricts them.
 As some bodies have always been subject to social and cultural surveillance and violence because of their gender and sexuallity, their access to
 Internet is not satisfied with connected devices, but with safety and useful digital enviroments [Jac Sm Kee].